Babies in a Tiny House Part 2

 What you need before baby comes home:

 - A car seat mirror like THIS.
-This one came because they are rear facing, I remember Hazel was about a week old and I was driving home solo from my first trip to the grocery store post baby.
+This one came because they are rear facing.
+When Hazel was about a week old and I was driving home solo from my first trip to the grocery store post baby.
 I couldn’t see her but she was making weird noises (as newborns do).
 I could not tell if she was choking or what.
 A short ten minute drive turned into 25 stressful minutes.
 I pulled over 6 times to check on her because heaven forbid something was happening and I didn’t stop!
 She was fine of course but as soon as I got home I ordered a mirror.
 It’s more fun to be able to see them anyway but it’s a safety thing too!

 Things people seem to always have on their list which can actually be bad for babes: